First gay group marches in NYC St. Patrick’s Day parade, protests seek more

 A handful of hecklers expressed their disagreement.

-"St. Patrick is not gay!" shouted Nicky Bulbs, 21, as he walked past demonstrators.
+"St. Patrick is not gay!" shouted University of Albany student Nicky Bulbs, 21, as he walked past demonstrators.

 Other cities outpacing New York in welcoming gay marchers include Washington and Boston, which this year lifted a longtime ban on lesbian, gay and transgender groups and included two homosexual rights groups.
 Organizers previously had insisted that homosexuality conflicted with Catholic doctrine.